yarokon/idearium/debriefs/training-13-debrief.md

 This feature above requires time to implement, but as an easier start, we can provide two options at the beginning when you create a project: 1. create a project in Reunite or 2. use a template and connect it as a remote repo at the beginning.

+Here is a simple diagram illustrating what I mean by simplifying project creation:
 ![project-creation-suggestion](/images/debrief-13-project-creation-suggestion.png)

+1. Create project like we do now + allow cloning the project locally (with push functionality) and the ability to switch the project to an external Git provider by pushing the content.
+2. Push template to external git provider.
+External provider will be the source of truth.

+## Impressions

 Overall, we like how detailed the tutorial is.
 It's super easy to follow, it's detailed in what to do, and it covers all basic functionality 💙